 Recently, Amuro has gotten back into dance music with the release of “genic” this year.
 However, she hasn’t forgotten her R&B roots as she fuses that sound with EDM in the album.
 A good example of this would be “Fashionista“.
 The sultry opening is mostly R&B-flavored with a baritone saxophone and an electric organ mixed in with programmed clapping.
 It isn’t until the chorus that the song transforms into an EDM tune.

-Whether you like the idol pop Amuro, dance-pop Amuro, or the sultry R&B Amuro, many would agree that Amuro has had a huge impact on the Japanese pop culture.
+Whether you like the idol pop Amuro, dance-pop Amuro, or the sultry R&B Amuro, many would agree that Amuro has had a huge impact on Japanese pop culture.
 And, it’s all thanks to her music and style.
-Many artists today and in the past have influenced by Amuro’s style.
+Many artists today and in the past have been influenced by Amuro’s style.
 Even some have tried to copy her, in the case of the 90s’ ASAYAN group FBI.

 Amuro has overcome many transformations over the years.
 And because of that, she will always shine brightly as a Japanese pop-culture legend.

 (As you can tell, Amuro Namie is one of my favorite singers.
 I first got into her when Avex trax has an online streaming channel for music videos back in the early 2000s.
 I remember the first video of hers that I watched, it was “You’re my sunshine” (1996). ]

 She later became my role model when I was in junior high and high school.
 I always thought that she was a great singer, always looked so beautiful, and had a great sense of style.
 I was lucky enough to see her live in 2012 with her Domes tour.
 I was also verrrrrrrrry lucky to see her up-close as I had second-row tickets.
 That was a dream come true!)

 Check out a live performance of “Body Feel Exit”: